ArnaudBelcour/bigecyhmm/README.md

   - a `zip` file containing the HMM profiles (`.hmm` files) such as the one used by bigecyhmm ([hmm_files.zip](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/bigecyhmm/hmm_databases/hmm_files.zip)).
 If no file is present in the folder, bigecyhmm will use its internal HMM database.
 You can search for HMM in [KEGG Ortholog database](https://www.genome.jp/kegg/ko.html), [Protein Family Models from NIH](https://www.ncbi.nlm.nih.gov/genome/annotation_prok/evidence/), [PFAM](https://www.ebi.ac.uk/interpro/download/Pfam/).
 It is also possible to build them with [pyhmmer](https://pyhmmer.readthedocs.io/en/stable/examples/msa_to_hmm.html#Build-an-HMM-from-a-multiple-sequence-alignment).
   - a `tsv` file containing the threshold for the different HMMs.
 If no file is present in the folder, bigecyhmm will use its internal template file for threshold.
 An example can be found in bigecyhmm internal database ([hmm_table_template.tsv](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/bigecyhmm/hmm_databases/hmm_table_template.tsv)) or in the test folder ([hmm_table_template.tsv](https://github.com/ArnaudBelcour/bigecyhmm/blob/main/test/input_data/mini_custom_db/hmm_table_template.tsv)).

+An example with mini database is present in the [test folder](https://github.com/ArnaudBelcour/bigecyhmm/tree/main/test/input_data/mini_custom_db).

 Here are several examples of inputs:

-Only a json file, bigecyhmm will use its internal HMM database to search for HMM files from the json file (associated argument `-d custom_db_cycle.json`):
+- Only a json file, bigecyhmm will use its internal HMM database to search for HMM files from the json file (associated argument `-d custom_db_cycle.json`):
 ```
 custom_db_cycle.json
 ```

-A folder with one json file and a tsv and zip files (associated argument `-d custom_db_cycle`):
+- A folder with one json file and tsv/zip files (associated argument `-d custom_db_cycle`):
 ```
 custom_db_cycle
 ├── custom_db_cycle.json